DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Kylie-Jarrett_def/index.markdown

 search engines from three countries with differing social and legal contexts for abortion: Australia, Ireland, and the U.S..
-The study was not in any way systematic, and the results were fundamentally skewed by the search term being entered from a particular geographically located IP addresses.
+The study was not in any way systematic, and the results were fundamentally skewed by the search term being entered from particular geographically located IP addresses.
 Nevertheless, the results usefully demonstrated for a diverse, generally non-technical audience how different versions of the same story appear for the same search term when different algorithmic